alinamachidon/copernicus_scripts/README.md

 Query the Copernicus Data Space for available Sentinel-2 products matching your area and date.

+Select and sort products by acquisition date proximity and cloud coverage to ensure the best quality data.

-Download, merge spectral bands, and save the output GeoTIFF files to desired folder (e.g. "data/labeled/").
+Download the selected Sentinel-2 products, merge their spectral bands across tiles to create seamless mosaics, and save the final multi-band GeoTIFF files to your specified output directory (e.g., data/labeled/).

 # Sentinel-2 bands order
 The merged Sentinel-2 image contains the following spectral bands in this exact order: